-Spring Update 2013
+Spring / Summer 2014 Update

 All of the canoes and boats that we've restored and listed previously on the website